 Pharmacist Opt-in for the Brand Ambassador Incentive Program, requiring banking details and SARS tax number.

-Prescription Processing & Fulfillment:
+Prescription Processing & Fulfilment:

 Access to the Scrypt-O Pharmacy Portal.

-Ability to receive digital scripts (digitized paper scripts from patients or e-scripts from doctors).
+Ability to receive digital scripts (digitised paper scripts from patients or e-scripts from doctors).

 Access patient details and Minimally-Viable Record (MVR), including known allergies and pre-existing conditions, appended to the digital script.

 Ability to view the digital PDF script.

+Ability to view and override the digital script e.g. override a brand name medication with the equivalent generic medication.

+Ability to view the level of confidence for every conversion the AI Vision/OCR made.

+Pharmacist acceptance and approval of every line item prior to dispensing.

 Ability to process orders based on the digital script details, applying their professional judgement.